TimeDelta/auto-psych-nosology/README.md

 | $\alpha_k$ | Concentration parameter of the Dirichlet prior; values ( < 1 ) encourage balanced but non-uniform clusters. |

 #### Limitations
-Because the encoder operates directly on the supplied `edge_index`, the model supports cyclic connectivity and multiplex relation types without special handling.
-The decoder mirrors this flexibility, enabling reconstruction of directed feedback motifs that are pervasive in psychiatric knowledge graphs.

 A practical limitation of the rGCN-SCAE architecture is that it is trained on a single, fixed multiplex graph, which constitutes only one effective training example.
 Without a distribution of graphs, the model risks overfitting to idiosyncratic topological patterns rather than learning generalizable relational principles.
 To mitigate this, a dataset was be created with different subgraphs-**sampled by ?
 (TBD - maybe node hopping from random chosen nodes with number of hops determined by combination of graph connectivity metrics)**—each preserving local connectivity and type proportions and alignment between them is measured.